Fujifilm X-Pro2 vs Olympus E-M10 III

-Both the X-Pro2 and the E-M10 III are recent models that are part of the current product line-up.
-The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the E-M10 III followed on from the Olympus E-M10 II.
+The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-Pro2 or the Olympus E-M10 III – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Fujifilm X-Pro2:

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.